Plastic Pollution, A Looming Threat To Humans, Wildlife, Aquatic Creatures - UrduPoint

 Plastic Pollution, A Looming Threat To Humans, Wildlife, Aquatic Creatures

+The large-scale production and an excessive use of plastic products have created enormous environmental challenges to humans, wildlife and aquatic creatures world-wide

-ISLAMABAD, (UrduPoint / Pakistan Point News - 23rd Jun, 2019 ) :The large-scale production and an excessive use of plastic products have created enormous environmental challenges to humans, wildlife and aquatic creatures world-wide.
+PESHAWAR, (UrduPoint / Pakistan Point News - 24th Jun, 2019 ) :The large-scale production and an excessive use of plastic products have created enormous environmental challenges to humans, wildlife and aquatic creatures world-wide.
 The experts feared that plastic waste in canals, rivers and oceans would significantly decreased production of fish and other marine species in next 30 years if its dumping continues at such alarming scale.

 Every year, approximately 500 billion plastic bags were used including 50pc one time globally where about eight million tons plastic ends up in canals, rivers and oceans, which is equivalent to a truck filled with garbage every minute worldwide.